 As a participant in the homebuilding industry, we are subject to market forces beyond our control.
-These market forces include employment levels, employment growth, interest rates, consumer confidence, home input supply availability, land availability and development costs, suppliers impacted by global conflicts, apartment and rental housing vacancy levels, inflation, deflation and the health of the general economy.
+These market forces include employment levels, employment growth, interest rates, consumer confidence, home input supply availability, land availability and development costs, suppliers impacted by global conflicts, apartment and rental housing vacancy levels, inflation, deflation, bank-specific and broader financial institution liquidity risk and the health of the general economy.
 Unfavorable changes in any of the above factors or other issues could have an adverse effect on our revenues, earnings or financial position.